nvdungx/nvdungx.github.io/_posts/2021-12-17-unified-diagnostic-protocol-overview.md

 </figure>

 ## 2. Diagnostic OSI model
   UDS protocol standard specifications are defined by International Organization for Standardization(ISO) in ISO 14229.
-There are 8 parts but we only need to focus on PART 1:APPLICATION LAYER and PART 2: SESSION LAYER SERVICES, the remaining is specific for different type of transmission medium(i.e. Can, Ethernet, Flexray,...).
+There are 8 parts but this introduction we only focus on PART 1:APPLICATION LAYER and PART 2: SESSION LAYER SERVICES for UDS application, the remaining is specific for different type of transmission medium(i.e. Can, Ethernet, Flexray,...).
-* **ISO 14229-1:** specifies data link independent requirements of diagnostic services, which allow a diagnostic tester (client) to control diagnostic functions in an on-vehicle electronic control unit (ECU, server) such as an electronic fuel injection, automatic gearbox, anti-lock braking system, etc. connected to a serial data link embedded in a road vehicle.
+* **ISO 14229-1:** specifies data link independent requirements of **diagnostic services**, which allow a diagnostic tester (client) to control diagnostic functions in an on-vehicle electronic control unit (ECU, server) such as an electronic fuel injection, automatic gearbox, anti-lock braking system, etc. connected to a serial data link embedded in a road vehicle.
-* **ISO 14229-2:** specifies common session layer services and requirements to provide independence between unified diagnostic services (ISO 14229-1) and all transport protocols and network layer services (e.g. ISO 13400-2 DoIP, ISO 15765-2 DoCAN, ISO 10681-2 communication on FlexRay, ISO 14230-2 DoK-Line, and ISO 20794-3 CXPI).
+* **ISO 14229-2:** specifies **common session layer** services and requirements to **provide independence** between unified diagnostic services (ISO 14229-1) and all **transport protocols and network layer services** (e.g. ISO 13400-2 DoIP, ISO 15765-2 DoCAN, ISO 10681-2 communication on FlexRay, ISO 14230-2 DoK-Line, and ISO 20794-3 CXPI).
 * **ISO 14229-3:** specifies the implementation of a common set of unified diagnostic services (UDS) on controller area networks (CAN) in road vehicles (UDSonCAN).

-Beside that we also have some specifications on OBD, which specify information on emission related services and Diagnostic Trouble Code definition.
+Beside that we also have some specifications on OBD, which specify information on **emission related services** and Diagnostic Trouble Code definition.
-* **ISO 15031-5:** intended to satisfy the data reporting requirements of On-Board Diagnostic (OBD) regulations in the United States and Europe and any other region that may adopt similar requirements.
+* **ISO 15031-5:** intended to satisfy the **data reporting requirements of On-Board Diagnostic (OBD) regulations** in the United States and Europe and any other region that may adopt similar requirements.
 * **ISO 15031-6:** provides uniformity for standardized diagnostic trouble codes (DTC) that electrical/electronic On-Board Diagnostic (OBD) systems of motor vehicles are required to report when malfunctions are detected.

-For this blog, we focus on diagnostic on CAN, so some of the specification on lower layer CAN also to be considered:
+For this blog, we shall have some example on diagnostic over CAN, so some of the specification on lower layer CAN also to be considered:
-* **ISO 15765-2:** specifies a transport protocol and network layer services tailored to meet the requirements of CAN‑based vehicle network systems on controller area networks as specified in ISO 11898‑1.
+* **ISO 15765-2:** specifies a **transport protocol and network layer services** tailored to meet the requirements of CAN‑based vehicle network systems on controller area networks as specified in ISO 11898‑1.
 * **ISO 11898-1:** specifies the characteristics of setting up an interchange of digital information between modules implementing the CAN data link layer.
 <figure>
   <img src="/assets/img/blogs/2021_12_17/2_diagnostic_osi_model.png" alt="diagnostic protocol OSI model">